AdobeDocs/experience-manager-cloud-service.en/help/operations/removal-generic-lucene-index.md

 /jcr:root/content/mysite//element(*, nt:base)[jcr:contains(., 'search term')]
 ```

+>[!ATTENTION]
+>
+>**Customer Action Required**
+>
-**Customer Action Required :** These queries can be modified to use an appropriate node type.
-For example, they can be modified to return results matching pages or any of the aggregates beneath the `cq:Page node`.
+>The aforementioned queries should be modified to use an appropriate node type as detailed in the following section.

+For example, the queries can be modified to return results matching pages or any of the aggregates beneath the `cq:Page node`.
 The query could thus become:

 ```text
 /jcr:root/content/mysite//element(*, cq:Page)[jcr:contains(., 'search term')]